ricardomiranda/sparkMonoid/article/README.md

 ## Introduction ##

 This is a short intro to *monoids*.
-Often times, when I speak with friends and colleagues about category theory, I am asked: "This is all very nice but what is in it for?
+Often times, when I speak with friends and colleagues about [category theory][2], I am asked: "This is all very nice but what is in it for?
 Will I ever use it?".
 This article aims at showing a compelling example of a real world problem where a monoid is a much better approach than a naive, non monoid approach.

 ## So, what is a monoid? ##